Schirrms/itop-datacenter-view/README.md

-# This is an outdated copy of Molkobain's Datacenter Viwe.
+# This is an outdated copy of Molkobain's Datacenter View.
 Please don't use it, as Molkobain did a great work embedding (in a much better way, of course !) my small changes.

 Thank you :)